Personal Trainer Diploma

 IMPORTANT!
 In order to become a fully certified Personal Trainer you have to complete Level 2 Gym Instructor and Level 3 Personal Trainer qualifications.
 It is a requirement set by all UK awarding bodies.
 We are the only UK's Personal Trainer courses provider offering Ultimate Course Flexibility.
 You can study in any format you wish choosing venue and date which truly suits you.

 If you have a level 2 Gym Instructor Certificate already, tick this box

 Gym Instructor Course

 Personal Trainer Course

-Let’s talk about becoming a PT and explore the best route for a successful career as a PT.
-So, what is a PT?
+Let’s talk about becoming a personal trainer and discuss the best route for a successful career in that business.
+So, what is a personal trainer?
 What do they do?
-How does someone become a PT?
+How does someone become a personal trainer?